iaincollins/icarus/README.md

 People have asked if I take donations for the project.
 I don't take donations, but I do appreciate folks asking!

-If you want to support development of ICARUS Terminal, you can always pay a vist to my carrier the [Ardent Pioneer](https://inara.cz/elite/station/490914/)!
+If you want to support development of ICARUS Terminal, you can always pay a vist to my carrier the [Ardent Pioneer (V9G-G7Z)](https://inara.cz/elite/station/490914/)!

-You can use Inara to [find out which system the Ardent Pioneer (V9G-G7Z) is currently in](https://inara.cz/elite/station/490914/) and to [check out what commodities are currently being traded](https://inara.cz/elite/station-market/490914/) before you visit, and while you are there you can chat to the bartender to see if there is anything they need.
+You can use Inara to [find out which system the Ardent Pioneer is currently in](https://inara.cz/elite/station/490914/).
+Before you visit you might want to [check out what commodities are currently being traded](https://inara.cz/elite/station-market/490914/).
+While you are there you can chat to the bartender to see if there is anything they need.
+You can also sell exploration data, biological samples and refuel/rearm/repair your ship.

-All trades are welcome and all buy orders are at least 10% above galatic average prices so you should be able to make a small profit!
-Trades, and especially selling Tritium, all directly support development because it means I can spend more time adding features and travelling the galaxy to test out functionality in ICARUS Terminal!
-You can also sell exploration data, biological samples and refuel/rearm/repair while onboard.
+All buy orders are at least 10% above galatic average prices so you should be able to make a small profit.
+Trades, especially selling Tritium, directly supports development as it means I can spend more time adding travelling the galaxy and testing out functionality in ICARUS Terminal!